2018 Water Talk News

 The Annual Water Quality Report for 2017 is now available!
-You can find the report under “Your Water/Water Quality” on the Water Services Webpage, or by clicking here.
+You can find the report under "Your Water/Water Quality" on the Water Services Webpage, or by downloading the report.

 Want to know more about the report or about water treatment and quality in general?
 Join us for our next Community Water Forum on Monday, June 25!
-Regulatory Compliance Manager Steve Camp will be presenting on Flagstaff’s water testing and safety.
-The meeting is from 6-7 p.m. at the Joe C. Montoya Senior Center at Thorpe Park.
+Regulatory Compliance Manager Steve Camp will be presenting on Flagstaff's water testing and safety.
+The meeting is from 6 to 7 pm at the Joe C. Montoya Senior Center at Thorpe Park.
 Bring your questions!
-For more Information on the event Click Here
+Find more Information on the event.

 Director Brad Hill Wins Environmental Stewardship Award!